oskardudycz/EventSourcing.NetCore/README.md

 -   **Publishing Messages** - finds and uses all registered handlers for the message type.
 It's good for processing events.
     -   **[No Handlers](https://github.com/oskardudycz/EventSourcing.NetCore/blob/main/MediatR.Tests/Publishing/NoHandlers.cs)** - when MediatR doesn't find proper handler it throws an exception
     -   **[Single Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/main/MediatR.Tests/Publishing/SingleHandler.cs)** - by implementing INotificationHandler we're deciding that this handler should be run asynchronously with other async handlers (so we don't wait for the previous handler to finish its work)
-    -   **[More Than One Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/main/MediatR.Tests/Publishing/MoreThanOneHandler.cs)** - when there is more than one handler registered MediatR takes only all of them when calling Publish method
+    -   **[More Than One Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/main/MediatR.Tests/Publishing/MoreThanOneHandler.cs)** - when there is more than one handler registered MediatR takes all of them when calling Publish method
 -   Pipeline (to be defined)

 ## 6. CQRS (Command Query Responsibility Separation)